mayas-spec/Maji_Ndogo_Analysis/README.md

 -Data Exploration: Used SELECT queries to familiarize myself with the dataset.

--nvestigated relationships between tables using joins and keys.
+-Investigated relationships between tables using joins and keys.

 #Data Cleaning: Fixed inconsistencies in employee and location data.